rwieruch/blog_robinwieruch_content/blog/react-usecallback-hook/index.md

 You might be wondering why you wouldn't use React's useCallback Hook on all your functions or why React's useCallback Hook isn't the default for all functions in the first place.

-Internally React's useCallback Hook has to compare the dependencies from the dependency array for every re-render to decide whether it should re-define the function.
+Internally, React's useCallback Hook has to compare the dependencies from the dependency array for every re-render to decide whether it should re-define the function.
 Often the computation for this comparison can be more expensive than just re-defining the function.

 <Divider />